Are you looking for the perfect books for book lovers? Find seven heartwarming books about books, libraries, and reading.

 Manguel also talks about preserving the freedom to think, the concept of banned books, and librarians and booksellers who fought oppression.

-I personally wrote one of my more important MLIS papers on this book almost ten years ago and it still stands out to me as one of the greatest celebrations of books and libraries as a way to preserve humanity and freedom.
+This stands out to me as one of the greatest celebrations of books and libraries as a way to preserve humanity and freedom.

 Clay Jannon, a laid off web designer, takes a job at Mr. Penumbra’s 24-hour Bookstore.
 After a few days on the job, he begins to realize that there is more to Mr. Penumbra and his book store that he initially thought.